threadly/site/_posts/2019-12-09-release_threadly.md

 tags: [news, release, release-threadly]
 ---

-5.42 provides performance improvements to RateLimiterExecutor and ExecutorLimiter.
-The gains in RateLimiterExecutor being most significant, providing huge improvements in cases where thread contention exists.
+This release provides performance improvements to <a href="javadocs/5.43/org/threadly/concurrent/wrapper/limiter/RateLimiterExecutor.html">RateLimiterExecutor</a> and <a href="javadocs/5.43/org/threadly/concurrent/wrapper/limiter/ExecutorLimiter.html">ExecutorLimiter</a>.
+The gains in `RateLimiterExecutor` being most significant, providing huge improvements in cases where thread contention exists.

 {% include links.html %}